 This is a collection of scholarships given to students looking to teach in the STEM fields which include science, technology, engineering, and math at any level K-12.
 Schools often experience shortages in these subjects due to higher-paying positions in other industries with a STEM background.
 This program provides funding to schools across the country so that they can offer teaching scholarships to their students.

 The Nancy Larson Foundation

 This scholarship is awarded to undergraduate juniors or seniors or graduate students who are studying elementary education.
 Nancy Larson has spent more than 30 years in the education field, both as a teacher and successful author of mathematics teaching materials.
 She then founded a publishing company to create resources for other subject areas.
 Her Foundation awards nine students each year with $1000 for tuition as a way to help offset their financial burden.

 This scholarship for future teachers is available to students who are already taking an active role in the field as members of the National Education Association (NEA) Student Program.
-Each year, one $2000 award is given to a student who is majoring in education.
-The winner must demonstrate financial need, academic achievement with at least a 2.5 GPA, and participation in NEA activities at a local level.
+Each year, five $2,500 awards are granted to students who are majoring in education.
+Recipients must demonstrate financial need, academic achievement with at least a 2.5 GPA, and participation in NEA activities at a local level.
 The scholarship is given in memory of former NEA-Retired Vice President, Jack Kinnaman, who spent his life as an advocate for both students and educators.